 - 1 cup red bell pepper, chopped

-- 2 oz. sun-dried tomatoes, thinly sliced
+- 2 ounces sun-dried tomatoes, thinly sliced

 - 1 cup fresh spinach